igoralves1/Dental-Informatics/Python-Course/Datasets/Goldman_Sachs_Stock_Data_2021_06/README.md

 ### About this dataset
 >This dataset provides historical data of The Goldman Sachs Group, Inc. (GS).
 The data is available at a daily level.
 Currency is USD.

+### Questions that we want to answer:
+1. How many rows?
+2. How many columns?
+3. ...